-The Wirehair's level of energy and exercise requirements would be difficult for most seniors to handle, or for those families that enjoy living a
+The Wirehaired's level of energy and exercise requirements would be difficult for most seniors to handle, or for those families that enjoy living a more sedentary lifestyle.

 Do you have a German Wirehaired Pointer?
-If you do, we know you must be proud to own this distinctive and rare dog breed.
+If you do, we know you must be proud to own this distinctive and fun dog breed.